Skip to content

 MCP-remote Compatibility Mode

-What it does: Uses the mcp-remote library to add compatibility for MCP clients that don't handle HTTP transport with authentication headers correctly.
+What it does: Uses the mcp-remote library to add compatibility for MCP clients that do not handle Etendo MCP HTTP transport directly.

 When to use: